How to Add Tools

 Open the

-file in the root of yourlumokit-frontend
+data/tools.jsonfile in the root of yourlumokit-frontendproject.

 Add a New Tool Entry: